 Two Years After Quitting My Job, I Found Myself Building in Canada

-Two years ago, I quit my job without another job lined up and moved to Canada for grad school.
+Two years ago, I quit my job with nothing lined up and moved to Canada for grad school.

 Published: 2026-07-02